hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 heard.
 For the last ten years or more of his life, he had withdrawn himself entirely from the gaze of mankind.
-A few potatoes and a little butter were placed behind the door of his room, and sometimes during the night this was taken in when he was not in Samâdhi and was living above ground.
+A few potatoes and a little butter were placed behind the door of his room, and sometimes during the night this was taken in when he was not in Samādhi and was living above ground.
 When inside his cave, he did not require even these.
 Thus, this silent life went on, witnessing to the science of Yoga, and a living example of purity, humility, and love.